 Audiobook.
 What an amazing character Joseph Needham was.
-He was born in 1900, became a scientist, and lived at Oxford.
+He was born in 1900, became a scientist, and lived at Cambridge.
 He married another scientist and while they were devoted partners their whole lives, he was so enamored of women, a single partner was not enough.
 He fell in love with a Chinese woman who was studying there and he took up the Chinese language.
 As the title has it, he fell in love with China too.
 Lu Gwei-Djen also became a life partner to him, and authored some of the volumes of his magnum opus, Science and Civilisation in China.
 The threesome lived on the same street and were apparently quite companionable.

 Simon Winchester recounts Needham’s first journey to China in 1943 and describes the hardships of the trip to very remote locations, especially a trip to an area near the Gobi Desert where ancient Chinese printed books had been stored in caves.